richardcornish/django-pygmentify/docs/usage.rst

    <link rel="stylesheet" href="/static/pygmentify/css/default.min.css">

+The default output of the style file is the minified version.

 The way that Pygments generates CSS is awkward.
 Rather than provide CSS files, Pygments abstracts a more generalized style language into `Python classes to create styles <http://pygments.org/docs/styles/>`_ that can be used with formatters other than HTML.
 Therefore, the template tag provides exports of the default styles using the |pygmentize|_ command and |cleancss|_ library.

 .. |pygmentize| replace:: ``pygmentize``